 The museum, one of the first in the nation dedicated to the preservation of telephone history, was started in 1957.
 Many of the items were collected by the Daubendiek family.
 Other items were donated by other parties interested in the preservation of the past of the telephone industry.
 The trophy fish and mammals were collected by C.H.
 Daubendiek and more recently by current General Manager, Jim Daubendiek.

+A virtual tour of the museum is provided for those unable to access the museum.
 The museum is open Monday through Friday from 9 AM to 4 PM.
 Larger groups are asked to call 515-386-4141 to schedule a convenient tour time.